 A node requiring a time reference in the BAN needs to derive and recalibrate the boundaries of beacon periods (superframes) and allocation slots from reception of beacons or/and timed frames (T-Poll frames).

 A frame transmission may span more than one allocation slot, starting or ending not necessarily on an allocation slot boundary.

+The time reference base in 4.4 is applied only to the IEEE 802.15.6-2012.
+For the HRP-MAC superframe, time slot, target beacon interval (TBI), and beacon time unit (BTU) are defined in 6.3.1.

 MAC frame formats